NEWSMAKER-Spain's cautious Rajoy thrust into crisis role

 CONSERVATIVE CLUB

-Angela Merkel-- a key ally as Spain and the entire euro zone try
+German Chancellor Angela Merkel -- a key ally as Spain and the

 Schooled by Roman Catholic nuns, he laments the decline of